tfgranger13/storms/etl/README.md

-This pipeline is designed to parse HURDAT2 data from a csv file, identify storms that have had landfall in Florida since 1900, and write the output to another csv file.
+This pipeline is designed to parse HURDAT2 data from a csv file, identify storms that have had landfall in Florida since 1900, and write the output to a csv file to be read by the Blazor app.

-To run this pipeline (shown commands are for Windows):
+To run this pipeline (shown commands are for Windows cmd):
 1. Create a virtual environment
 ```
 python -m venv storms_venv